 This chapter presents a synthesis of the study’s findings, draws conclusions, and provides recommendations based on the research objectives.
 The study explored the role of radio in combating drug abuse in the Wa Metropolis, focusing on the availability and utilization of radio programs, the roles of radio presenters, school authorities, and parents, and the challenges faced by stakeholders in delivering anti-drug messages.
 The chapter discusses the implications of these findings for policy, practice, and future research, highlighting the potential of radio as a community-centered public health tool.

-5.1 Summary of Findings

-The study engaged 25 respondents, including radio presenters, health professionals, parents, school authorities, and victims of drug abuse.
-The key findings are presented below according to the research objectives.

-5.1.1 Availability and Utilization of Radio Programs
+5.1 Availability and Utilization of Radio Programs

-Radio stations such as Radio Waa (92.1 FM), Upper West FM (90.5 FM), and Home Radio (99.7 FM) consistently broadcast programs aimed at preventing drug abuse.
+With respect to the types of radio programs available and how they are utilized to prevent drug abuse in the Wa Metropolis, the study found that radio stations such as Radio Waa (92.1 FM), Upper West FM (90.5 FM), and Home Radio (99.7 FM) consistently broadcast programs aimed at preventing drug abuse.
 Popular programs include Yelkabaahi, Guobu Vuo, Ayiriyele, Women in Perspective, and health discussions.
 These programs are delivered in multiple languages, including Waale, Dagaare, Sissali, and English, ensuring broad understanding across linguistic and cultural groups.
 One presenter shared, “When someone calls to say a program helped their child stop using tramadol, it reminds us why we do this work.”

 Audiences actively engage with these programs through phone-ins, WhatsApp messages, and discussions at home.
 Parents and educators reported noticeable changes in behavior, such as more open conversations with children and peer-led discussions at school.
 Victims of drug abuse highlighted the motivational role of hearing testimonies from recovering addicts.
 Despite occasional challenges like inconsistent sponsorship and technical interruptions, radio programs remain accessible, interactive, and effective in promoting awareness and positive behavior.